U.K. Prime Minister finally clinches deal to form government

 But the subsequent result contradicted the polls and saw huge Labour gains and Conservative losses, forcing May into the humiliating situation of being forced to strike deals.

-The 1 billion pound ($1.274 billion) agreement is known as a confidence and supply arrangement, meaning that the party will vote with the Conservatives on key votes in Parliament.
+The 1 billion pound ($1.274 billion) agreement is known as a confidence and supply arrangement, meaning that the DUP will vote with the Conservatives on key votes in Parliament.

 In addition, the deal comes as the Northern Ireland Assembly is suspended due to rifts in the power-sharing arrangement between the DUP and the opposition Sinn Fein party.
 A deadline to re-establish power sharing is due at the end of June or the U.K. government may need to step in.